About Colleen Keough

 One day earlier this school year, Colleen Keough’s students at Hamilton Elementary School in Schenectady, New York, were unusually quiet.
 They were wondering the same thing she was: Why were so many other people suddenly gathering in their second-grade classroom?

-The visitors included Keough’s family members, school colleagues, and the district superintendent, who shared with Keough and her students what the others already knew: Keough was the Schenectady City School District’s 2024 Teacher of the Year and a candidate for New York State 2025 Teacher of the Year (The Teacher of the Year and one or more finalists will be identified this summer.)
+The visitors included Keough’s family members, school colleagues, and the district superintendent, who shared with Keough and her students what the others already knew: Keough was the Schenectady City School District’s 2024 Teacher of the Year and a candidate for New York State 2025 Teacher of the Year [Editor’s Note: the New York State Board of Regents named Keough as the 2025 New York State Teacher of the Year on September 10, 2024, and she is now a now a National Teacher of the Year Candidate.]

 “I started sobbing,” said Keough (They were happy tears!)